-I’ve also used them in a simple trifle and in this super easy and this super delicious Roasted Strawberry Fool.
+I’ve also used them in a simple trifle, milkshakes, Strawberry Milk Tea, and in this super easy and super delicious Roasted Strawberry Fool.

 Fool (or Foole) is a traditional British dessert originally made with gooseberries and custard.
 Nowadays, most people combine fresh, stewed or roasted fruit with whipped cream.